/>

 • Mar 2023- Congratulations to Naisargi for being selected as the student rep of the GT-AICHE Chapter in 2023 AIChE Southeastern Regional Conference! she will present a poster on her research in our group.

-• Jan 2023- Congratulations to Pagnaa and Zain for passing their quals!
+• Jan 2023- Congratulations to Zain for passing his qual!

 • Oct 2022- Vida will be giving an invited talk at the liquid phase TEM Gordon Research Conference in Ventura, CA.

-• Oct 2022- Jamali group welcomes new team members Pagnaa, Zain, and Naisargi.
+• Oct 2022- Jamali group welcomes new team members Zain and Naisargi.

 • Aug 2022- Vida will be giving an invited talk at the Microscopy and Microanalysis conference in Portland, OR in August.